 If you find that it has been given to it or is soft then I would say that your garlic has expired and I wouldn’t use it.

 Does the garlic have brown spots?
-The same goes if you notice that your garlic is a yellow color when you peel it.
+The same goes if you notice that your garlic is the yellow in color when you peel it.

 You can still use it when it’s yellow but it will have a bitter taste.

 When you peel your garlic it should be white in color if it is fresh.
 If it has brown spots I tend to cut them off before I cook with them.

 Over time your garlic can start to grow a green sprout inside.
 This is fine to eat and doesn’t mean that your garlic has gone bad.

 Although it is perfectly fine to eat the green sprout it does have a more bitter taste to it.
 It is easy to remove the sprout from the center of the clove by slicing it down the center and cutting it out or it will even just fall out a lot of times.

 It is perfectly fine to eat the rest of the clove as long as there are no signs of brown spots on it.

 Garlic is universally known for its mild, pungent, spicy aroma.
 If you start to lose that amazing smell then your garlic is either on its way out or already gone by.